RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

         - The role of staff equity sharing schemes in employment contracts is sufficiently well established to enable courts to apply the concept of reasonableness to them.
         - The schemes are more complex than bonuses but that merely makes the resolution of the problem more difficult;
           - it does not deny the possibility of resolution.
-        - Concluded that the promise was valid - ‘... in my opinion the proper conclusion at this stage of the hearing is that as there was a valid and enforceable contractual promise on the part of Biotech to establish a senior staff equity sharing scheme and that the promise was not unenforceable for uncertainty or as being illusory...’
+        - Concluded that the promise was valid - '... in my opinion the proper conclusion at this stage of the hearing is that as there was a valid and enforceable contractual promise on the part of Biotech to establish a senior staff equity sharing scheme and that the promise was not unenforceable for uncertainty or as being illusory...'
   - Consequences of uncertainty
     - If the terms of an agreement are incomplete, uncertain or illusory, the consequences that can flow include:
       - The whole agreement is VOID